-- Retiree COLAs effective July 1, 2018 were less than the assumed annual increases. - Investment returns during CY2018 were about \$67.0 million lower than expected.
-A portion of this loss is reflected in this valuation, with the remaining portions to be reflected in future valuations.
-This was offset by the continued recognition of prior investment gains and losses.
-There is a total of \$37.4 million in net deferred investment losses as of January 1, 2019 that will be reflected in future valuations. - Pay for returning employees increased approximately 8.1% over the prior year; higher than what was expected. - Total participant payroll increased by 6.5% over the prior year; higher than the assumption of 3.0% growth per year. - Several actuarial assumptions were changed, based on our recent experience study.
-The net effect of the changes was to lower the contribution by approximately \$782,000 or 1.4% of payroll.
+- Retiree COLAs effective July 1, 2019 were less than the assumed annual increases. - Investment returns during CY2019 were about \$37.7 million higher than expected.
+A portion of this gain is reflected in this valuation, with the remaining portions to be reflected in future valuations.
+This was offset by the continued recognition of prior investment losses.
+There is a total of \$6.7 million in net deferred investment gains as of January 1, 2020 that will be reflected in future valuations. - Pay for returning employees increased approximately 5.6% over the prior year; higher than what was expected. - Total participant payroll increased by 11.3% over the prior year; more than the assumption of 3.0% growth per year. - This report does not reflect investment losses after January 1, 2020, which have been significant so far this year.
+Under the current method, any investment losses (or gains) in 2020 will be phased in and reflected in next year's valuation and the FY2022 Actuarially Determined Contribution.